zuavra/nginx-ip-whitelister/README.md

 * `PORT`: defines the port that the validator listens on. *Defaults to `3000`.*
 * `HOST`: defines the interface that the validator listens on. *Defaults to `0.0.0.0`.*
-* `FIXED_TIMEOUT`: a number followed by `d`, `h`, `m` or `s` to indicate an amount of days, hours, minutes or seconds, respectively, after which an IP is removed from the whitelist. *Defaults to 2 hours (`2h`).* This interval is calculated from the moment the IP was first added to the list.
-The interval does *not* extend if you use the key again – hence the "fixed" name.
 * `KEY`: you can specify an access key which will always be checked.
 Leave blank to disable this and to only check keys passed from Nginx configuration.
 * `DEBUG`: if set to `yes` it will log every request to the standard output.
 By default it will only log the initial "Listening..." message.